SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 will call some arbitrary callback when it mounts.
 The function it calls when it mounts will be given via props so we can practice testing that scenario.
-Let's also conditionally render some styles on the comment list so we can see how to deal with styling in shallow renders:
+Let's also conditionally render some styles on the comment list so we can see how to deal with styling in shallow renders.  `CommentList` will go in a components folder located at `/src/components/CommentList.js`.
+Since it won't be in charge of handling data , thus working entirely off of props, the component will be a _pure_ (aka _dumb_) component:

 ```javascript
 import React from 'react';